-Initially, HOLMES monitors the uninstrumented program for failures and collects a set of bug reports, which contain a stack trace and partial state of the program at the point of failure.
-Once a sufficient number of bug reports have been collected, HOLMES's static analysis component uses these bug reports to identify parts of code that more likely to contain the root causes of the bugs.
+Initially, HOLMES monitors the uninstrumented program for failures and collects a set of bug reports, which contain the stack trace and partial state of the program at the instant of failure.
+Once a sufficient number of bug reports have been collected, HOLMES's static analysis component uses these bug reports to identify portions of code that are relevant to the bugs and more likely to contain the root causes.
 These portions of code are then instrumented to collect detailed profiles and redeployed in the field.
-Note that by focusing the instrumentation on portions of code relevant to the bug, HOLMES avoids the need for sparse random sampling.

-Next, HOLMES analyzes the partial profiles using the statistical analysis described in Section 3.1.
+Note that by focusing the instrumentation on portions of code related to the bug, HOLMES avoids the need for sparse random sampling.
+Next, HOLMES analyzes these profiles using the statistical analysis described in Section 3.1.
 The analysis computes a statistical model of the program's outcome.
 The model consists of a set of bug predictors, each associated with the Importance score.
 If the model identifies sufficiently strong bug predictors and explains all failures, HOLMES reports these predictors and terminates the iterative process.
-However, if the resulting model is inconclusive (perhaps because parts of code containing the root cause were not profiled), HOLMES expands its search by using static analysis and the model to identity other parts of code that closely interact with the weak predictors.
+However, if the resulting model is inconclusive (perhaps because parts of code containing the root cause were not profiled), HOLMES again expands its search by using static analysis and the model to identity other parts of code that closely interact with the weak predictors.
 This iterative process continues until strong predictors are obtained and all failures have been explained.